 These two methods are of course not mutually exclusive, and the boundaries between ‘internet’ and ‘personal contact’ are becoming less clear as job search platforms become more integrated with social media.

-Personal relations can also provide information and social collateral that can be also valuable for economic interactions across national borders.
+Personal relations can also provide information and social collateral that can be valuable for economic interactions across national borders.

 The political scientist Anna Lee Saxenian analyzed the biographies of Chinese and Indian engineers who migrated to California in the 1970s.
 She found that as these skilled immigrants excelled in their personal careers, they started leveraging their social ties to relatives and friends in their home regions.
 This allowed them to outsource important operations for a large fraction of Silicon Valley firms.3